 Heroin addiction had increased throughout the nation, so focusing on harder drugs’ eradication compared to cannabis became a priority.
 The implementation of drug legislation was finally underway for drugs like cannabis, albeit with specific guidelines.

 June 1970 is when 1969’s drug legislation implementation guidelines first took place.
 There was a Dutch pop festival being held in Rotterdam.
-Authorities merely observed the crowd rather than arrest cannabis users among the crowd.
+Authorities merely observed the crowd rather than arrested cannabis users in the crowd.

 Police officers got to witness drug use for the first time without the need to report it or arrest someone.
 The atmosphere was so pleasant and inviting, many were caught up in the vibe.
 It was quickly discovered soon after just how friendly and accommodating pot smokers are.